jonmartinstorm/encryption-demo/README.md

 # Encryption-demo
-A demo of how encryption and hashing works, both synchronous and asynchronous encryption.
+A demo of how encryption and hashing works, both symmetric and asymmetric encryption.

 ## Contents
 ### Hashing